 I took my break for the day at a conveniently located bench, dedicated to Bob Kimmerly.
 Next to the bench was a scoreboard with race records for the Leona Divide 50 from 1992 through 2010.
 The race, Kimmerly’s brainchild, is an ultra-marathon, a portion of which follows the PCT.
-(It was unclear to me, tough, why the board hadn’t been updated in eight years, even though the race continues to be held.)
+(It was unclear to me, though, why the board hadn’t been updated in eight years, even though the race continues to be held.)

 Later, I caught up with Ghost Hiker, who was blocking the trail.
 Sparky had gone ahead to do his business, and there wasn’t much of anything on the side of the trail nearby to hide in.
 We waited for Sparky’s signal for several minutes, as a traffic jam formed.
 Hearing no signal, we eventually decided that he must have finished.
 I went ahead first, and eventually caught up with Sparky when he stopped on the side of the trail to eat an emergency snack.
 Sparky confirmed he called back several times indicating the all-clear, though we didn’t hear.
 Just for shits and giggles, I yelled back “Found him!
 All-clear!
 The facilities are no longer in use!”.
-(Later, I confirmed that no one else had heard that either.)
+(Later, I confirmed that, not surprisingly, no one else had heard me either.)

 Today represented a first for me on this trail: 12 miles before 12 noon.
 I only just barely managed that, but, an accomplishment nonetheless.
 That makes the next mileage goal 10 before 10.
 A few minutes later, I made it to San Francisquito Valley Road, bringing today’s hike to an end.
-Now, I just needed to get to Casa de Luna, which was two miles away.
+Now, I just needed to get to Casa de Luna, which was two miles away via roads.

 I tried hitching a ride into town, but it quickly became clear that no one was interested in stopping to pick me up, though that was probably because of the high speed limit and no place to safely pull over.
 Fortunately for me, the shuttle from Casa de Luna to the trailhead passed me, and one of the hikers in the car recognized me, so when the driver, Loner, was on his way back, he stopped to pick me up, which saved me a fair amount of walking.
 On the way to Casa de Luna, we stopped at a convenience store, and I picked up a frozen sandwich for lunch, as well as a soda and some beef jerky.